It’s safe to say that this pandemic has already gone on much longer than any of us could have anticipated.

 Normally, we’re totally consumed with juggling a million different tasks and busy schedules from day to day.
 This usually leads us to put our health on the backburner until we are already sick, run down, or diagnosed with a condition.

 This pandemic has undoubtedly shown us the importance of taking a step back and remembering that a healthy lifestyle is a worthwhile priority and investment.
-If anything like this were ever to happen again (god forbid), an already strengthened immune system would give you a protective advantage and be your first line of defense against health threats like the one we’re currently facing.
+If anything like this were ever to happen again (knock on wood!), an already strengthened immune system would give you a protective advantage and be your first line of defense against health threats like the one we’re currently facing.

 Those of us who thought about our immune system only when we were already sick in the past are unlikely to make the same mistake again in the future.